sriramlab/GENIE/README.md

 ```

 # Documentation for GENIE
-An executable file named GENIE will be in build folder after the installation steps.
+An executable file named GENIE will be in the build folder after the installation steps.
 Run GENIE as follows:
  ```
  ./GENIE <command_line arguments>
 ```